Trinity Fellowship offering free child care for families working in the medical field

 “That’s everyone from pharmacists to nurses in the hospital, first responders downtown in the city.
 It’s a pretty big group,” said Proffitt.

-Proffitt says the idea came to them after speaking with fellow church members and staff that too are in the medical field.
+Proffitt said the idea came to them after speaking with fellow church members and staff that too are in the medical field.

 “Just in conversation with them, they mentioned there might be a need there.
 We really feel like that’s what the church is supposed to do.
 We have a big facility.
 We use as much space as we can.
 But we also have as much fun stay as safe as we can,” said Proffitt.